jcorbino/mole/README.md

 1: Description
 --------------

-MOLE is a high quality (C++ & MATLAB) library that implements high-order mimetic operators to solve partial differential equations.
+MOLE is a high-quality (C++ & MATLAB/Octave) library that implements high-order mimetic operators to solve partial differential equations.
 It provides discrete analogs of the most common vector calculus operators:
 Gradient, Divergence, Laplacian, Bilaplacian and Curl.
-These operators (matrices) act on staggered grids (uniform and nonuniform) and they satisfy local and global conservation laws.
+These operators (matrices) act on staggered grids (uniform and non-uniform) and satisfy local and global conservation laws.

-The mathematics is based on the work of [Corbino and Castillo, 2020](https://doi.org/10.1016/j.cam.2019.06.042).
+Mathematics are based on the work of [Corbino and Castillo, 2020](https://doi.org/10.1016/j.cam.2019.06.042).
-However, the user may find useful previous publications such as [Castillo and Grone, 2003](https://doi.org/10.1137/S0895479801398025), in which similar operators are derived using a matrix analysis approach.
+However, the user may find useful previous publications, such as [Castillo and Grone, 2003](https://doi.org/10.1137/S0895479801398025), in which similar operators were derived using a matrix analysis approach.

 2: Licensing